jtn017/capstone/hls_ip_repo/hls_rxif/README.md

 | 0x30 | Time Slice Select (3 bits) See TEC for more details |

 In our software see [v2x_sdr_vio.h](../../main/inc/v2x_sdr_vio.h) where we handle accessing the axi-registers.

+The simplicity of this designed meant no testbench was needed.